koszeggy/KGySoft.Json/README.md

 **Notes:**
 * The tests compare JSON.NET (aka.
 Newtonsoft.Json), System.Text.Json and KGy SOFT JSON Libraries in .NET 6.
-* Starting with .NET 6 a read-write JSON DOM is also available, this is referred as System.Text.Json.Nodes in the test results
+* Starting with .NET 6 the new System.Text.Json.Nodes is also available with read-write capabilities, this is now included in the test results
 * The test cases were executed for 500ms after a warm-up period.
 * The test cases below all used the same formatted JSON [test data](https://github.com/koszeggy/KGySoft.Json/blob/Development/KGySoft.Json.PerformanceTest/TestData.cs#L24) as an input